blucardin/SCIE001Math/main.typ

   C (d T) / (d t) = pi r^2 Q(1 -alpha (T)) - 4 pi r^2 sigma epsilon T^4
   $

+  These essentially form equilibrium solutions to the ODE, where at the temperatures of the intersections there is no change in temperature over time.

 + #example[Let $T_"eq"$ denote any equilibrium solution to the EBM.

     #underline[*Your task:*] Using the value of $epsilon$ you found in Part B(a), find all values for $T_"eq"$ and determine whether they are stable, unstable, or neither, and briefly explain why.
 Round your answers to whole numbers.